paigautam/CVPR21_FastSinkhornFilters/README.md

 # Fast-Sinkhorn-Filters

-Sample code for Fast Sinkhorn Filters - Using Matrix Scaling for Non-Rigid Shape Correspondence with Functional Maps
+This is a sample code for Fast Sinkhorn Filters - Using Matrix Scaling for Non-Rigid Shape Correspondence with Functional Maps from CVPR 2021.